-As we have discussed before, super foods are all the rage right now.
+As we have discussed before, superfoods are all the rage right now.
 Nutritious foods are especially appealing to the younger dining crowd.
-If you’re restaurant is frequented by millennial workers, then this is a good lunch trend to grab on to.
+If your restaurant is frequented by millennial workers, then this is a good lunch trend to grab on to.

-High-energy super foods include filling vegetables salads with bases like beets, chickpeas, or quinoa, as well as rich smoothies.
+High-energy superfoods include filling vegetable salads with bases like beets, chickpeas, or quinoa, as well as rich smoothies.
 You might already be serving this type of food, too.
 If so, be sure to advertise it during lunch.
-You want people to equate eating at your restaurant to getting a wholesome energy boost that will get them through their busy work day.
+You want people to equate eating at your restaurant to getting a wholesome energy boost that will get them through their busy workday.

 Are you new to the neighborhood?
 Have new items on the menu?
 Or do you have a slump in lunch sales?
 Then get out into your community and tell them you are there!
 Hand-deliver food samples from your lunch menu to every office and business in the neighborhood.

-Not only is it an effective and endearing way to attract new clientele, you can leave behind menus and coupons in a place someone will see.
+Not only is it an effective and endearing way to attract new clientele, but you can also leave behind menus and coupons in a place someone will see.